-The Future Forests Network (FFN) is a not for profit project focused on improving the connection between volunteer tree planters, community event organisers and land owners.
+The Future Forests Network (FFN) is a not for profit Community Interest Company focused on improving the connection between volunteer tree planters, community event organisers and land owners.

 The information compiled here acts as a testament to the hundreds of projects already underway.
 Some have been operating consistently for over 20 years, others are one off community events led by people taking matters in to their own hands.

 Seeing all this activity inspires great optimism for the potential we have in the UK.

 For us to make the most of this potential, as many of us as possible need to get involved.

 ...creating our Future Forests together.

 Tom White is the founder of the future forests network.

 With a work history in ecology and conservation, in recent years Tom has become increasingly involved with tree planting schemes throughout the UK.
 He has planted, fund raised, co-led, planned and now widely promotes such events.